Skip to main content

 Release

-An immutable, versioned snapshot of a harness application, materialized from a published artifact.
+An immutable, versioned snapshot of an agent, materialized from a published artifact.
 Activation is a pointer flip.

 How they fit together

-A request carries a key, the data plane validates it and checks the budget, resolves (or creates) a session, hands the turn to the harness, and relays the harness’s typed event stream back to the caller.
-Usage is metered to the control plane afterward.
-Walk through it in Architecture → request lifecycle.
+A request carries a credential, Karta validates it and checks the budget, resolves (or creates) the session and karta, hands the turn to the harness, and relays the harness’s typed event stream back to the caller.
+Usage is metered back to the account afterward.
+Walk through it in How Karta works.

 What you actually ship, and how a harness is detected.